dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 is followed immediately by his definition of "Constitution".(16)

 Another category of "more" evidence for Paine's inventorship of the U.S.A. is found in his attempts to encourage an evidence-based discourse, for example, with
-Edmund Burke, with whom he poignantly disagreed, reacting by issuing Rights of Man.
+Edmund Burke, with whom he poignantly disagreed, reacting by issuing *Rights of Man*.
 This habit of communication can be compared with a method of controversy found in analysis of Galileo's dialogues, the first in history (known to me) to aim dialogue at truth-seeking rather than, as in politics or in courtrooms today, at polemicizing toward some pre-conceived conclusion.
-The Galilean Dialogue on the Two World Systems aims at transforming disagreement into exposure and evaluation of facts and reasoning on both sides of it into common understanding through open-minded, fair-minded, and rational-minded evaluation of that with which one at first may disagree.(17)
+The Galilean *Dialogue on the Two World Systems* aims at transforming disagreement into exposure and evaluation of facts and reasoning on both sides of it into common understanding through open-minded, fair-minded, and rational-minded evaluation of that with which one at first may disagree.(17)